Gzemnid

 Realm: Outlands / Gzemnid’s Realm

 Now, it’s said that Gzemnid has a preference for dwelling in areas rich with gases and fumes, places where the air twists and turns with an almost tangible presence.
-This love for gaseous environments ain’t just for the atmospheric aesthetics — no, it’s a cunning strategy.
+This love for gaseous environments ain’t just for the atmospheric aesthetics—no, it’s a cunning strategy.
 See, in such places, his power grows tenfold, turning the fog into a canvas where his illusions take life, becoming almost indistinguishable from reality.
 He can bend and twist the surroundings, creating labyrinths of distorted space where every turn leads you deeper into a trap of his making.
-He can turn the fogs poisonous on a whim, or into an acid vapour that can strip the flesh from bones.
-Or into a flammable gas that explodes on contact with an explorer’s torch.
+He can turn fogs poisonous on a whim, into acid vapour that can strip the flesh from bones, or into flammable gas that explodes on contact with an explorer’s torch.
 You get the picture?

 But don’t let the fog and gases obscure you, cutter.
 Gzemnid is also a deity of great intellect and trickery, using his control over gases not just to mask but also to deceive.
 The illusions he spins are not just mere mirages; they’re sophisticated manipulations of perception, able to trick even the keen-eyed observers into seeing what Gzemnid wishes them to see.
 Some even whisper that he can reach into a cutter’s mind and pull out their deepest fears, casting illusions so personally terrifying that they leave the poor sod paralyzed with fear.

 Now, when it comes to interaction with mortals, the Gas Giant is a being of elusive nature.
-He’s the deity of the obscure, the hidden, and the evasive.
-His followers, if you can call the desperate bunch that, are those who find solace in deception and subterfuge.
-They worship Gzemnid through rituals shrouded in mists, where secrets are whispered and lost in the fog, never to reach unwanted ears.
+He’s the power of the obscure, the hidden, and the evasive.
+His followers—if you can call the desperate bunch that—are cutters who find solace in deception and subterfuge.
+They worship Gzemnid through secret rituals shrouded by the mists, where their secrets are whispered and lost in the fog, never to reach unwanted ears.

-But a word to the wise, cutter — if you find yourself wandering through a place where the fog whispers secrets and the air seems to play tricks on your eyes, be wary.
+But a word to the wise, cutter—if you find yourself wandering through an Outlander valley where the fog plays tricks on your eyes and the air seems to whisper secrets to you, be wary.
 For you might just have stumbled into Gzemnid’s territory, and in the realm of the Gas Giant, nothing is as it seems.
-You might just find yourself ensnared in a web of illusion, with no way to tell reality from the masterful deceptions of the elusive deity.
-It’s a place of ever-shifting realities, a playground for a deity who revels in the art of deception, a realm where truth is as elusive as the fog itself.
+You might become ensnared in his web of illusion, with no way to tell reality from masterful deceptions.
+It’s a place of malleable realities, a playground for an elusive deity who believes truth is an ever-shifting concept.

 Now, the common chant among the sods who spend too much time pondering the romantic entanglements of Abyssal entities is that there ain’t no father.
 Yeah, you heard me right, cutter.
-The beholder race, they’re a strange lot, and some reckon they reproduce by dreaming themselves, see?
+The beholder race, they’re a strange lot, and some reckon they reproduce by dreaming themselves up, see?
 If that’s not flam then maybe it’s all in the family, so to speak, with the Great Mother spawning new beholders through her fever dreams and nightmares.
-Imagine dreaming of a child in the midst of a terrible nightmare, and then waking up and seeing Gzemnid’s ugly mug staring at you, forged from the darkest corners of your mind.
+Imagine dreaming of a child in the midst of a terrible nightmare, and then waking up and seeing Gzemnid’s ugly mug staring at her, forged from the darkest corners of her mind.
 No wonder she kicked him out of the Abyss!

-But let’s indulge in some gossip and take a walk down the road of speculation, just for the fun of it.
+But let’s indulge in some gossip and speculation, just for the fun of it.
 There are hushed whispers that say that the father might be some entity from beyond the stars, a being of cosmic horror and unimaginable power.
-Some even murmur the name “Azathoth,” the blind idiot god at the centre of the chaos, a being of pure entropy.
+Some even murmur the name Azathoth, the blind idiot god, a being of pure entropy.
 Now, I wouldn’t put too much stock in that, ’cause it sounds like a tale spun from the imaginings of a cutter with some kind of fetish, but in the Abyss, well, anything’s possible, ain’t it?

-But if I were to take a bet, I’d put all my jink on the first theory — that Gzemnid is a child of the Great Mother, and the Great Mother alone.
+I were to take a bet, I’d put all my jink on the first theory—that Gzemnid is a child of the Great Mother, and the Great Mother alone.
 It fits well with the whole beholder ethos of self-centred paranoia, distrust, and absolute control.
 The only being the Great Mother could ever truly trust is herself, after all.
-A one-woman show is surely a lonely existence, but then again, when you’re a being of infinite power and malice, who needs company, right?
+A one-eye-tyrant show is surely a lonely existence, but then again, when you’re a being of infinite power and malice—who needs company, right?

 Sources: